 The SBPDW Brace has three lengths that are easily adjustable on the fly.
 The longest length allows your cheek to get right up against the buffer tube, giving you accuracy better than any other brace can manage.
 The shortest length allows you to keep the weapon up close and controlled, without sacrificing much of the accuracy and speed that a brace helps provide.
 The middle length is a fine mixture between the two, and is probably where you’ll keep the length at most of the time.

 Everything is built-in and requires no extra assembly.
 Attaching this brace takes just as long as switching a buffer tube out, and that means you’ll be getting a high level of utility and versatility as soon as you get this brace out of the package.
 Having everything built-in does cause a small issue with the cheekweld, as you’ll be touching three pieces of metal which can get uncomfortable pretty quickly.
-However, if you hold you head up high enough, you’ll still get plenty of accuracy and stability for this brace without the needing to touch the metal.
+However, if you hold your head up high enough, you’ll still get plenty of accuracy and stability for this brace without needing to touch the metal.

 The SBPDW Brace also comes with its own nylon strap in a one-size-fits-all fashion.
-If you want some extra stability by strapping the brace to your arm, SP Tactical offers that without needing to go out and by your own.
+If you want some extra stability by strapping the brace to your arm, SP Tactical offers that without needing to go out and on your own.
 It’s a welcome addition to an already excellent brace.

 If your fan of what SB Tactical has to offer, and with their quality who could blame you, but you don’t quite have the budget for the SBPDW Brace, or it just wouldn’t fit with your pistol, the SB Tactical Mini is a perfect alternative.

 Just as the name implies, this brace is perfect for smaller AR & AK pistols.
 The whole thing is only 3.5 inches long and only weighs 4 ounces.
 This makes it the smallest, or most mini, item on the list, as well as the lightest.
-It doesn’t do much, on account of there not being any room to fit any extra additions into this brace, but its bare bones design is what helps keep the price down while still remaining a high quality item.
+It doesn’t do much, on account of there not being any room to fit any extra additions into this brace, but its bare-bones design is what helps keep the price down while still remaining a high-quality item.

 For some AR pistols, this is an aesthetically perfect addition.
 A skeleton, streamlined, and all-function look is a pretty unique look, and if you’ve already got a pistol that fits that definition than this is the perfect brace to finalize it.

-It’s fitted with a Velcro strap for your forearm, and the back plate is friction fitted to prevent sliding, giving you excellent accuracy, stability, and control over your firearm all within this small package.
+It’s fitted with a Velcro strap for your forearm, and the backplate is friction fitted to prevent sliding, giving you excellent accuracy, stability, and control over your firearm all within this small package.
 When it comes to getting the most out of this brace though, you’ll have to work with what you’ve got.
-Its small size makes it a horrible cheek rest, but with the strap and friction you won’t need to rest your cheek for the smaller weapon you’ll be using this with.
+Its small size makes it a horrible cheek rest, but with the strap and friction, you won’t need to rest your cheek for the smaller weapon you’ll be using this with.

 It’s not quite as cheap as the Shockwave Blade, but it’s still very affordable.
 For a few extra features and the right pistol to pair it with, this is an excellent brace at a great price.